gokul92/Hidden-Markov-Model/Readme.md

 The expectation and maximization steps are looped till convergence to an arbitrary level is reached.
 Convergence is determined based on difference between successive values.

 The learned parameters are used to predict the probability of states in the next time step.
-This is the expectation step.
+This is the prediction step.